mz-ir/mazyar/README.md

 # MZ Player Values
+This is a userscript to add some features to [www.managerzone.com](www.managerzone.com) pages.

+## In Squad Summary

-This is a userscript that adds a table to 'Squad Summary' to show player values in groups such as 'Top 11 - U23'.
+Adds a table to 'Squad Summary' to show player values in groups such as 'Top 11 - U23'.
-Also it adds a yellow 'S' button in front of each team in 'Clash' page to view 'squad summary' in place.

-### In Squad Summary

 ![Squad Summary](./img/SquadSummary.png)

-### In Clash Page
+## In Clash Page
+Adds team rank in its federation, based on its Top 11 players.
+Adds a yellow 'S' button in front of each team.
+Click to view the 'squad summary' in place.

 ![Clash](./img/Clash.png)